 RESULTS

 To explore different approaches to introduce SDMs into a population, five intervention scenarios were considered.
-Each of these differing with regards to the “shape” of the R0 reductions over the explored intervention duration.
+Each of these differing with regards to the “shape” of the beta reductions over the explored intervention duration.
 We explored these interventions in the context of a hypothetical COVID-19 outbreak.
-The five interventions were all assumed to reduce the basic reproduction number (R0) of SARS-COV-2 from a baseline value of 1.7, representing reductions to human-to-human interactions.
-However, the magnitude of each intervention over the intervention duration remained static across each scenario.
-This was achieved by doubling the length of interventions which do not constantly reduce R0 during the intervention period.
+The five interventions were all assumed to reduce the transmission rate (beta)of SARS-COV-2 from a baseline value of x.xx, representing reductions in human-to-human interactions.
+However, the magnitude of each intervention over the intervention duration remained similar across each scenario.
+This was achieved by doubling the length of interventions which do not constantly reduce beta during the intervention period.

-Instantaneous and constant reduction to R0 = 0.8 for 12 weeks, followed by an instantaneous return to baseline R0 = 1.7.
+Instantaneous and constant reduction to beta=x.xx for 12 weeks, followed by an instantaneous return to baseline beta = x.xx.